PLEASE MAKE SURE TO CHECK BACK AND READ RULES IN THEIR ENTIRETY PRIOR TO CAPTAIN’S PARTY IN THE EVENT RULES ARE UPDATED!

 The tournament director reserves the right to implement his discretion at any time during the tournament as it may apply to the rules or any other circumstance that should arise during the course of the tournament series.

-- Checks for the winning teams will be made out to the person on team that filled out the W9 Form
+- Checks for the winning teams will be made out to the Captain unless otherwise stated to the Tournament Director no later than the Captain’s Meeting.

 - 1099’s for all winnings over $599 will also be made out to the person listed on the check that was written for the team’s winnings.